jodavaho/kvc/README.md

 Supposing I wanted to do some processing on this data.
 This is a very readable / writeable format, but is not standard.

 We can use
-`kvc-stretch` to covert it into something more lika a [stream of k-value pairs](https://www.edureka.co/blog/kafka-streams/#stream) or
+`kvc-stream` to covert it into something more lika a [stream of k-value pairs](https://www.edureka.co/blog/kafka-streams/#stream) or
 `kvc-df` to convert it to a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/01_table_oriented.html#min-tut-01-tableoriented)